KleoPetroff/global-keyboard/README.md

 ## How to install

-**Requirements:** Make sure you have Node.js v7.4.0 or v8.0.0 installed, JVM and java available on your PATH.
+**Requirements:** Make sure you have Node.js v7.4.0+ installed, JVM and java available on your PATH.

 1. Clone the repo - `git clone https://github.com/KleoPetroff/global-keyboard.git`
 2. Install the dependencies by running `npm install`